Remote Keyless Entry Systems

 Today some remote entry systems allow the driver to use their smart phone to replace their key or key fob.
 One example of this is Viper's Smart Start system.
 In this case, an application on the phone outputs a signal to the vehicle's receiver through the cell phone network instead of the key or key fob.
 This allows the customer to use only one device to operate all of his or her vehicles.

-- Door locks, trunk latch, door and trunk motors, window and sunroof motors, engine ignition, horn
+- Door locks, speaker, trunk latch, window and sunroof motors, door and trunk motors, interior and exterior lights, engine ignition, horn

 - Data Communications